-Scott Hall-North is a traditional, single-sex rooms by neighbor residence hall offering a variety of room types ranging from singles to quads.
+Scott Hall-North, a co-ed residence hall, offers a variety of room types ranging from singles to quads.
 Residents of Scott-North also have access to the large main floor lounge of the Scott Hall Complex where they can shoot pool and play board games with friends and do group study sessions.

-Although Scott-North is typically single-sex by neighbor, the University allows for students to opt for gender inclusive placements in this hall.
+Although Scott-North is typically co-ed by neighbor, the University allows for students to opt for gender inclusive placements in this hall.

 Programs designed by the six Community Assistants in the hall promote the development of both academic and social skills.
 A Community Assistant is an upper class UMF student who assists in building community within their areas, as well as help residents get involved in the campus community through various programming initiatives.

 Within the building: